CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ## Responsible disclosure

-On 2019.02.15, we disclosed to HTC Exodus all the above-mentioned flaws.
+**On 2019.02.15**, we disclosed to HTC Exodus all the above-mentioned flaws.

-Two months later, other vulnerabilities (memory corruption inside the touchscreen driver, inside the trusted UI and in the ETH/BTC transaction parsing)  were also disclosed.
+**Two months later**, other vulnerabilities (memory corruption inside the touchscreen driver, inside the trusted UI and in the ETH/BTC transaction parsing)  were also disclosed.
 They all have already been found and fixed by HTC Security Team.HTC.

-On 2019-03-05, HTC Exodus team was in Paris and took this opportunity to visit us.
+**On 2019-03-05**, HTC Exodus team was in Paris and took this opportunity to visit us.
 They even got the chance to enter the Donjon

-On 2019.03.25, HTC issued a new firmware (1.62.2401.7) addressing all these issues.
+**On 2019.03.25**, HTC issued a new firmware (1.62.2401.7) addressing all these issues.
 The SSS patch consists in using a robust PRNG and save every generated share inside the secure storage.
 These shares are used whenever a new trusted contact is added,

-On 2019.04.05, HTC Exodus started a bounty program for Zion Hardware Wallet.
+**On 2019.04.05**, HTC Exodus started a bounty program for Zion Hardware Wallet.

-After these discussions HTC indicated us, this vulnerability disclosure triggered the creation of their own bounty program.
-Nevertheless, we didn’t receive any bounty for this work, but we got Exodus shirts and stickers when they visited us. :)
+After these discussions HTC indicated us, this vulnerabilities disclosure triggered the creation of their own bounty program.
+Nevertheless, we didn’t receive any bounty for this work.
+But we got Exodus shirts and stickers when they visited us. :)

 ## Takeaway